Unlocking Revelation

 The Greek word apokalupsis, translated ‘revelation’ (Revelation 1:1), is made up of two Greek words – apo (out of) and kalupsis (‘hiding’).
 The word actually means ‘disclosure’.
 In the book of Revelation, the veil is taken off.
 The mystery is unlocked.

 ‘The revelation of Jesus Christ’ (v.1) has a double meaning.
 First, it is the revelation that is given by Jesus.
-Second, it is the revealing of Jesus, who lies hidden in the Old Testament and is revealed in the New Testament.
+Second, it is the revealing of Jesus, who lies hidden in the Old Testament but is revealed in the New Testament.
 In the book of Revelation, Jesus is further unveiled.
 We get a clearer disclosure of his great love for us, and his victory over evil.

 Psalm 140:1–4